On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Introduction

-{This work originates from prior work that has coupled stochastic approximation schemes with rate statements for stochastic optimization/variational inequality problems~\cite{jiang13solution,jiang16variational} and misspecified stochastic Nash games~\cite{jiang16distributed}.
-Subsequently, these statements were refined and sharpened for deterministic optimization problems~\cite{ahmadi14data} and extended to the resolution of misspecified distributed stochastic optimization problems~\cite{kannan15distributed} and misspecified Markov Decision Processes (MDPs)~\cite{jiang15data}.} {This paper is inspired by the challenges arising from misspecification in the constraint set.
-Such concerns are addressed in~\cite{ahmadi15misspecified,jiang13solution,jiang16distributed} by considering the associated variational inequality problem.
-In sharp contrast, in this paper, we consider a more general form of misspecification in the constraints (namely convex conic).} {Rather than standard gradient-type approaches}, we develop a misspecified analog of an augmented Lagrangian~(AL) scheme for misspecified convex problems in which both the objective and the constraints are misspecified {and} the subproblems are solved with increasing exactness.
-Throughout, our focus will be on the problem ${\cal C}(\theta^*)$ when $ {\cal H}(\theta^*) \triangleq \{ x: h(x;\theta^*) {\preceq_{\Kscr} 0} \}$, {where $\preceq_{\Kscr}$ denotes the partial order induced by the proper cone $\cK$ in $\reals^m$, i.e., given $a,b\in\reals^m$, $a\preceq_{\Kscr} b$ implies $b-a\in\cK$.
-Hence, ${\cal H}(\theta^*)\equiv\{x:\ -h(x;\theta^*)\in \Kscr\}$.}
+This work {draws inspiration from misspecified game-theoretic problems~\cite{Bischi08,Szidarovszky04} and builds on} {our} prior work that develops \emph{coupled} stochastic approximation schemes for stochastic optimization/variational inequality problems~\cite{jiang13solution,jiang16variational} and Nash games~\cite{jiang16distributed}.
+Subsequently, these statements were refined for deterministic optimization problems~\cite{ahmadi14data} and extended to misspecified Markov Decision Processes (MDPs)~\cite{jiang15data}. {This paper is inspired by the challenges arising from misspecification in the \sa{\it constraint set}.
+Such concerns are addressed in~\cite{ahmadi15misspecified,jiang13solution,jiang16distributed} by considering the associated variational inequality problem, {while here} we consider a more general form of misspecified constraints (namely convex conic).} {Rather than standard gradient-type approaches}, we develop an augmented Lagrangian~(AL) scheme for misspecified convex problems {where} both the objective and constraints are misspecified, {and} the subproblems are solved with increasing exactness. {Such models have particular relevance in the context of iterative learning control (ILC), which has its roots in the research by Uchiyama~\cite{Uchiyama78} and Arimoto et al.~\cite{Arimoto84}}.